SladkayaDyna/digitalromance78-pac-extractor/README.md

 # digitalromance78-pac-extractor

-A utility for working with `.pac` archives from Dekstop Pets by [digitalromance78](https://digitalromance.wordpress.com/)
+A utility for working with `.pac` archives from Dekstop Pets uploaded by [digitalromance78](https://digitalromance.wordpress.com/)

 ## View